code-423n4/2023-12-revolutionprotocol/README.md

 ## Scoping Details
-[ ⭐️ SPONSORS: please confirm/edit the information below. ]

 ```
 - If you have a public code repo, please share it here: https://github.com/code-423n4/2023-12-revolutionprotocol/tree/main/packages/revolution-contracts, https://github.com/code-423n4/2023-12-revolutionprotocol/tree/main/packages/protocol-rewards
-- How many contracts are in scope?: 10
+- How many contracts are in scope?: 9
 - Total SLoC for these contracts?: 1000
-- How many external imports are there?: 13
+- How many external imports are there?: 14
 - How many separate interfaces and struct definitions are there for the contracts within scope?: 13
 - Does most of your code generally use composition or inheritance?: Inheritance
-- How many external calls?: 1
+- How many external calls?: 4
-- What is the overall line coverage percentage provided by your tests?: 92
+- What is the overall line coverage percentage provided by your tests?: 88
 - Is this an upgrade of an existing system?:

 True - We're upgrading Nouns DAO so that the auction item is a piece of community created art, voted on by the community.
 Additionally, we are issuing an ERC20 governance token to the creator and splitting the auction proceeds with the creator of the art.

 - Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): NFT, Uses L2, ERC-20 Token
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: False
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: RevolutionBuilder for a look at the deployment and upgrade lifecycle
 - Please describe required context:
 - Does it use an oracle?: No
 - Describe any novel or unique curve logic or mathematical models your code uses: We use a continuous VRGDA function, built by Paradigm (https://www.paradigm.xyz/2022/08/vrgda).
 It enables a linear emission of ERC20 tokens over time.